 cs61c-??? with your instructional account username, and

-hive# with a Hive machine's name.
-Your default password is displayed by WebAccount when creating the account, so you might have to reset your password if you forgot it.
+hive# with a hive machine's name.
+Your default password is displayed by WebAccount when creating the account, and you can reset your password on WebAccount if you forgot it.

 - If nothing happens for a long time: check your internet connection.
 Some network firewalls, including